Prior to birds' arrival:

 Waterfowl can also be very messy with their water.
 For them it is best to make a wire platform on which the waterer sits.
 For babies it can be 1/2" hardware cloth and for adults it can be 1" welded wire nailed on to wood cross pieces.
 This can be placed over a pan for the babies or over a pit in the ground for the adults.
 The platform should be large enough to extend at least 6" out from the edge of the waterer for the babies and 30" for the adults.
 With this platform, any spilled water goes through the wire and out of reach.
 They cannot track it back to the bedding or make a mud puddle with it.
 Their drinking water stays cleaner, too.
 All of our birds (from babies to adults) have some sort of wire or plastic platform under their waters to keep their pen or pasture drier.

 Ducklings and goslings can be introduced to swimming water as early as one week of age but you must be very careful.
-They must be able to walk in and out of the water very easily.
+It is safest to wait until they are 5 weeks old to allow them to swim.
+They must be able to walk in and out of shallow water very easily while the rest of the pen is dry.
 The water should not be too cold and they must be able to find their heat lamp for rewarming without difficulty.
 As they have no oil on their feathers at this age, they cannot be in the water for long periods or they will become waterlogged and chilled.
 Do not allow this to happen!
-But this exposure to water speeds the development of their oil gland and they can probably be swimming freely by five or six weeks of age.